SpecFlowOSS/SpecFlow/docs/source/Bindings/Sharing-Data-between-Bindings.md

 SpecFlow provides two context instances.

-The [ScenarioContext]() is created for each individual scenario execution and it is disposed when the scenario execution has been finished.
-The [ScenarioContext.Current]() instance can be used as a property bag to store and retrieve data.
-See [ScenarioContext.Current]() for more details and examples.
+The [ScenarioContext](ScenarioContext.md) is created for each individual scenario execution and it is disposed when the scenario execution has been finished.

-The [FeatureContext]() is created when the first scenario is executed from a feature and disposed when the execution of the feature's scenarios ends.
+The [FeatureContext](FeatureContext.md) is created when the first scenario is executed from a feature and disposed when the execution of the feature's scenarios ends.
 In the rare case, when you need to preserve state in the context of a feature, the `FeatureContext.Current` instance can be used as a property bag.
-See [FeatureContext]() for more details and examples.

 ## Static Fields

 Generally, using static fields can cause synchronization and maintenance issues and makes the unit testability hard.
 As the SpecFlow tests are executed synchronously and people usually don't write unit tests for the tests itself, these arguments are just partly valid for binding codes.

 In some cases sharing a state through static fields can be an efficient solution.